spillz/37.6/README.rst

-3. **Scoring**: A player scores a point for each die on the board that has neighboring dice equal in number to the value in the face of the die (e.g. if the die face is a 2 the player will score a point for that die if it has exactly 2 neighboring die).
+3. **Scoring**: A player scores a point for each die on the board that has neighboring dice equal in number to the face value the die (e.g. if the die face is a 2 the player will score a point for that die if it has exactly 2 neighboring die).